MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 Here’s a simplified analogy of what’s happening:

 _Imagine the World class is like a blueprint for building a generic test environment.
 It has some predefined settings and tools (like a shared context, or scenario data).
-You create your own specialized blueprint, ScenarioWorld, but you still want to use the tools and settings from the original World blueprint.
+You create our own specialized blueprint, ScenarioWorld, but you still want to use the tools and settings from the original World blueprint.
 By calling super(), you are saying, "Hey, use the parent blueprint first to set everything up, and then I’ll add my customizations afterward."
-Practical Usage in Your ScenarioWorld
+Practical Usage in our ScenarioWorld
 In Cucumber, the World class provides a test context that is shared between the different steps of a scenario.
-By inheriting from it, your ScenarioWorld gains access to that shared context, but you can also add your own custom logic and properties (like globalConfig and globalVariables)._
+By inheriting from it, our ScenarioWorld gains access to that shared context, but you can also add our own custom logic and properties (like globalConfig and globalVariables)._

 **Full Breakdown of our constructor:**